maximilianh/crisporWebsite/docker/README.md

 You should then be able to access the container via http://localhost from the machine.
 There is no genome yet.

-To add a genome to the container:
+To download a genome from crispor.gi.ucsc.edu into the container:

    docker exec -it crispor-container /data/www/crispor/tools/crisporDownloadGenome hg38

-You can also build the container yourself, by downloading this directory from github, going into this "docker" directory and running:
+To add a new genome to the container:

+   docker exec -it crispor-container /data/www/crispor/tools/crisporDownloadGenome hg38

+To inspect the docker container:

+   docker exec -it crispor-container333 /bin/bash

+I run this command to build the container and push it as a multi-architecture build:

-docker build -t crispor .
+   docker buildx build . --platform linux/amd64,linux/arm64 -t maximilianh/crispor:latest --push

+Then I tag the container with the version, since it's a multi-arch container, I cannot use the tag comment, but need to use buildx:

+   docker buildx imagetools create --tag maximilianh/crispor:v5.2 maximilianh/crispor:latest